KxSystems/solace/README.md

  K senddirectrequest_solace(K topic, K data, K timeout);
 ```

-Used for sending direct messages that require a reply.
-Works as per senddirect_solace with an extra integer timeout param that indicate the millisecons to block/wait.
+Used for sending direct messages that require a sync reply.
+Works as per senddirect_solace with an extra integer timeout param that indicate the millisecons to block/wait (must be greater than zero).
 Returns a byte list of message received, containing the payload.
 Otherwise will be an int to indicate the return code.
 If value 7, the reply wasnt received.
-If value 2 then the reply is currently in progress

 ```
 K callbackdirect_solace(K cb);